OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/pyoptsparse_driver.rst

     ktmoore1$ kill -SIGUSR1 17955

-If SIGUSR1 is already used for something else, or its behavior is not supported on your operating system, mpi implementation, or queuing system, then you can choose a different signal by setting the "user_terminate_signal" option and giving it a different signal, or None to disable the feature.
-Here, we change the signal to SIGUSR2:
+You can enable this feature by setting the "user_terminate_signal" option and giving it a signal (imported from the signal library in Python).
+By default, user_terminate_signal is None, which disables the feature.
+Here, we set the signal to SIGUSR1:

 .. embed-code::
     openmdao.drivers.tests.test_pyoptsparse_driver.TestPyoptSparseSnoptFeature.test_signal_set